MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/simplified-signup/admin-invite-business-standard.md

 Make sure you’ve already [signed up for Microsoft 365 Business Standard](signup-business-standard.md) or Microsoft 365 Apps for business.
 And make sure you've already [set up your Business Standard organization](../setup/setup-business-standard.md) or [Set up Microsoft 365 Apps for business](../setup/setup-apps-for-business.md).
 Once you’ve completed those steps, you can share an invite to your users.

-## Share an invitation to a Microsoft 365 Business Standard subscription
+## Share an invitation to a Microsoft 365 for business subscription

 1. In the Microsoft 365 admin center, select **Invite people to Microsoft 365**.